department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-college-degree-program.md

 <div class="call-out" markdown="1">

 ### Can I get education benefits for a non-college degree program?
-You can get education benefits through the GI Bill if:

-  - You qualify for the GI Bill, **and**
+You can get education benefits through the GI Bill you qualify for the GI Bill, and
   -	You enroll, or plan to enroll, in a non-degree program at an approved school

 ### Who's covered?